 Beck Pearse joined ANU’s School of Sociology and the Fenner School of Environment & Society in 2020.
-Her teaching and research focuses on inequalities and environmental policy.
-Beck is interested in how people from different walks of life experience environmental change and how environmental policy can contribute to building a fair and ecologically abundant world.
+Her teaching and research focuses on inequalities and policy.
+Beck is interested in how people from different walks of life work and experience environmental change and how policy can contribute to building a fair and abundant world.

 Lecturer, Australian National University